cobbland/cobb.land/README.md

 ## Todo

+- [ ] Move "about this site" to "colophon"
 - [ ] Make button to go to random webring site
 - [x] Make mobile changes branch for updates on the go
 - [ ] Enable optional HTTP access